neocompounder/cneo-contract/README.md

 If the user transfers `x bNEO`, the contract mints `x cNEO` for the user and updates `bneoReserves` to `x`.
 If the user transfers `x NEO`, the contract mints `x bNEO` by locking up this `NEO`, mints `x cNEO` for the user and updates `bneoReserves` to `x`.

-### Compounding
+### Compound
 Compounding follows the following steps:
 1. A caller invokes the `compound` method.
 This is only callable once every `compoundPeriod`.
 2. The `cNEO` contract claims `GAS` for all of its underlying `bNEO` reserves.
 3. The `cNEO` contract sets aside `feePercent GAS` for its operations.
-4. The `cNEO` contract takes the remaining `GAS` and swaps it for `bNEO` on Flamingo.
 5. The `cNEO` contract takes the remaining `GAS` and swaps it for `y bNEO` on the Flamingo `bNEO-GAS` pool.
-6. The `cNEO` contract updates `bneoReserves == x + y`
+6. The `cNEO` contract updates `bneoReserves = x + y`
 7. The `cNEO` contract rewards the caller of `compound` with a small amount of GAS.

 An invocation of `compound` is expected to cost `~0.23 GAS`.
-The caller will be rewarded with a small bonus over this quantty to cover the invocation fees and pourboire.
+The caller will be rewarded with a small bonus over this quantity to cover the invocation fees and pourboire.

 ### Burn
 After the first mint and comounding, we now have `x cNEO` backed by `x + y bNEO`.
 When a user burns `cNEO`, they will now receive `(x + y) / x bNEO` for every `cNEO` burned.
 For example, if `x == 10` and `y == 1`, then each `cNEO` can be burned for `1.1 bNEO`.
-The user can also burn `cNEO` to receive `NEO`, but will need to make a separate call to retrieve any fractional quantities in `bNEO`.

 ### Additional Mint
 We still have the ratio of `x cNEO` to `x + y bNEO`.